Liisjak/PCGmix-A-Data-Augmentation-Method-for-Heart-Sound-Classification-EXTENDED/README.md

 **[Identification of decompensation episodes in chronic heart failure patients based solely on heart sounds](https://www.frontiersin.org/articles/10.3389/fcvm.2022.1009821/full)**
 *Published in Front.
 Cardiovasc.
 Med., 2022*

+The cross-validation folds follow from this study and are hardcoded in the `dataloader_umc.py` / `dataloader_umc2d.py`scripts.

 **Raw data can be made available upon request.**

 ## Models